Kemp charges Georgia Democrats with attempted voter hack. Abrams fires back: 'Desperate.'

 Abigail Collazo, a spokeswoman for the Abrams campaign, said in a statement that Kemp "is the only candidate in this race who has posed for pictures with supporters wearing racist, hate-filled T-shirts and refused to denounce them, while Abrams continues to condemn any racist, anti-Semitic, or otherwise discriminatory words and actions."

 Polling has shown the race to be tight.
-An October NBC News/Marist poll found that the race is essentially tied, with likely voters favoring Kemp by a 49 percent to 47 percent spread, a number within the poll's margin of error.
+An October NBC News/Marist poll found that the race was essentially tied, with likely voters favoring Kemp by 49 percent to 47 percent, a spread within the poll's margin of error.
 Among registered voters, the two candidates are tied at 47 percent.

 If she wins, Abrams would become the nation's first black female governor.